vik-v/generate_some_kitties/README.md

 # generate_some_kitties
-Tool to generate some stuff to test API
+Tool for generating some stuff to test API